Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 Before the coup and the pandemic, Myanmar had been on track to greatly reduce poverty.
 Now, human rights experts warn that development goals, in place since the country opened up in 2010, are at serious risk.

-The president of the International Committee of the Red Cross (ICRC), Peter Meurer, issued a call for help after he visited Myanmar on June 3.
+The president of the International Committee of the Red Cross (ICRC), Peter Maurer, issued a call for help after he visited Myanmar on June 3.

-"Trapped between armed conflict, COVID and the current situation, the people of Myanmar urgently need help and protection."
+"Trapped between armed conflict, COVID and the current situation, the people of Myanmar urgently need help and protection," he said.

-Along with the Red Cross, there are numerous well-connected non-governmental organizations (NGOs) in Myanmar possessing the know-how and the will to continue working in the country.
+Along with the Red Cross, there are numerous well-connected non-governmental organizations (NGOs) in Myanmar with the know-how and the will to continue working in the country.
 However, they are facing major hinderances.

-This is made evident by the fact that no organization that DW spoke to for this report wished to be quoted directly.

-Even officials with governments were only willing to speak with DW on condition of anonymity, in order to avoid the impression that they in any way support or legitimize the military government, the State Administrative Council (SAC).
+Even government representatives were only willing to speak with DW on condition of anonymity, in order to avoid the impression that they in any way support or legitimize the military junta, the State Administrative Council (SAC).

-Aid organizations are also affected by the deteriorating security situation in Myanmar, along with the major reduction in banking services that makes it hard to pay employees.
+Aid organizations are also affected by the deteriorating security situation in Myanmar, along with a major reduction in banking services that makes it hard to pay employees.

 However, NGOs told DW that there are strategies available to circumvent these kinds of issues, which are already being used in other conflict regions such as Syria or Libya.